jimeh/common-flow/common-flow.md

        release.
 2. Changes
     1. Changes MUST be performed on a separate branch that SHOULD be referred to as a "change branch".
 All change branches MUST have descriptive names.
-You SHOULD commit often locally, and you SHOULD regularly push your work to the same named branch on the remote server.
+It is RECOMMENDED that you commit often locally, and you SHOULD regularly push your work to the same named branch on the remote server.
     2. When a change branch is created, the branch that it is created from SHOULD be referred to as the "source branch".
 Each change branch also needs a designated "merge target branch", typically this will be the same